-Ali (Nourishing Meals) is one of the two hosts of Go Ahead Honey, It’s Gluten Free! this month.
+Today I’m sharing Popeye Protein and Fruit Bars as my entry in this month’s Go Ahead Honey, It’s Gluten Free! event.
+Ali (Nourishing Meals) is one of the hosts.
 She selected Ideas for Packing a Healthy School Lunch as her theme.
 This topic is a terrific one for Ali to host because she does such a great job with school lunches herself.
 Well, actually, she’s not the one packing her children’s lunches; she’s taught them to pack their own healthy lunches using a very clever chart she developed.
 I really wish I’d had this chart when Son started school.
 Ali shares her chart and shows how one of her daughters uses it here in her Go Ahead Honey kickoff post.

 Because Son’s 22 and in college now, I haven’t packed “kid lunches” in quite some time.
 But, of course, we all need healthy lunches.
 And, really, when I think back to lunches that I packed for Son and myself over the years, ours often had common ingredients.
 Some were yogurt, fresh fruit, nuts, my homemade baked goods, and leftovers.
 Son went through a phase where he loved taking a small thermos with hot soup or leftovers.
 I’ll admit that all his lunches weren’t super healthy.
 Yes, I packed my share of gummy treats and oddly colored yogurts that really didn’t offer anything in the way on nutrition.
 I like to think that the good stuff balanced out the bad, but I didn’t have my eyes fully opened to all the horrors of processed stuff until I went gluten free several years late.